CiscoDevNet/scc-cdp-api-examples/README.md

 # scc-cdp-api-examples

-### This repo contains short example scripts that demonstrate and exmplain aspects of the Smart+Connected Digital Platform APIs.
+### This repo contains short example scripts that demonstrate and explain aspects of the Smart+Connected Digital Platform APIs.

-##Examples
+## Examples

-####There are currently three example Python scripts in this repo:
+#### There are currently three example Python scripts in this repo:

 * cdp101\_python\_example.py - **Authentication and API Requests**
 	* This sample script demonstrates logging into the Smart+Connected Digital Platform and making an additional request.
 All Smart+Connected Digital Platform APIs (except authentication) require access tokens.
 In this example, those access tokens are obtained through the /login API and used to make another API request.